StevenAWhite/Mohses_Refactor/README.md

 ## Setting up a build environment

-Mohses can be built on windows and macos, but its primarly supported on debian base distributions.
-If you need simple explanation of our build system skip to [Building Mohses]
+MoHSES can be built on windows and macos, but its primarly supported on debian base distributions.
+If you need simple explanation of our build system skip to [Building MoHSES]

 ## Ubuntu 11